Where to keep spare keys: 13 Burglar-proof locations in the home

 Behind the door knocker

-The typical door knocker has quite a bit of dead space by design, which could be used to store a key.
+The typical door knocker has quite a bit of dead space by design, which could be used to keep spare keys.
 Replace the knocker’s screw with magnets and glue them in place to the back of a knocker.
 The magnets should automatically attach to a metal door.

 Consider hiding a back door key or one for a well hidden key safe.
 Place your front door key in the safe, thus confusing the burglars and keeping your house safe.